Line B (Rome Metro)

 Line B is a metro line serving Rome, Italy, and part of the Rome Metro.
 Despite its name, Line B was the first line to be built in the city.
-It crosses Rome diagonally from north-east, starting at Rebibbia and at Jonio stations, to south, terminating at Laurentina, in the EUR district.
-It crosses Line A at Termini station.
-The line has 26 stations and is shown in blue on Metro maps.
+It crosses Rome diagonally from the north-east—starting at the Rebibbia and Jonio branching stations—to the south, terminating at Laurentina in the EUR district.
+It interchanges with Line A at Termini station and with Line C at Colosseo.
+The line features 26 stations and is color-coded blue on transit maps.

 Overview

-Its first service runs at 05:30 and its last at 23:30.
-From 18 January 2008, the last Friday and Saturday service runs at 1:30.
-It carries 345,000 passengers a day and runs 377 trains a day, with a peak time frequency of one train every 3 minutes in the shared section and 4,5 minutes in the branches.
-Every 6 minutes at other times, at a maximum frequency of 9 minutes at the most off-peak times.
+The line's first service runs at 05:30 and its last at 23:30, with late-night weekend services extended until 01:30 on Fridays and Saturdays.
+Line B carries approximately 345,000 passengers and runs 377 trains daily.
+During peak hours, trains run at a frequency of one every 3 minutes on the shared section and every 4.5 minutes along the branches.
+Off-peak service frequencies range between 6 and 9 minutes.

 History

-Despite its name, Line B was the first metro line in Rome.
-The line was planned during the 1930s by the Fascist government in search of a rapid connection between the main train station, Termini, and a new district to the south-east of the city, E42, the planned location of the Universal Exposition (or Expo), which was to be held in Rome in 1942.
-The exposition never took place due to Italy's entrance into World War II in 1940.
-When work was interrupted some of the tunnels on the city-centre side of the metro (between Termini and Piramide) had been completed and were used as air raid shelters during the war.
+The line was planned during the 1930s by the Fascist government to provide a rapid transit connection between the central train station, Termini, and E42, a newly designed district to the south-west.
+This district was intended as the venue for the Universal Exposition (Expo) scheduled for 1942.
+However, the exposition was canceled following Italy's entry into World War II in 1940.
+When construction was halted, several tunnels in the city center (between Termini and Piramide) had already been completed and were subsequently utilized as air-raid shelters.

-Work on the metro began again in 1948, in concert with turning the space, formerly designated for the Expo, into a commercial district under the name Esposizione Universale Roma (EUR).
-The line was officially opened on 9 February 1955 by the President of the Republic Luigi Einaudi.
-Regular services began on the following day.
+Construction resumed in 1948, coinciding with the redevelopment of the former Expo site into a commercial and residential area under the name Esposizione Universale Roma (EUR).
+The line was officially inaugurated on 9 February 1955 by President Luigi Einaudi, with regular public services beginning the following day.

-When the new east–west line began service in 1980 from Anagnina to Ottaviano, it was named Line A, while the existing Termini-Laurentina line was renamed Line B.
+Following the opening of a new east–west line in 1980 from Anagnina to Ottaviano, that network was designated as Line A, while the original Termini-Laurentina axis was renamed Line B.

-In 1990, Line B was extended from Termini to Rebibbia to the east of the city, and the entire line was modernised.
-A spur called B1 opened on 13 June 2012.
-It is a branch of Line B from Bologna to Jonio with 4 stations: Sant'Agnese/Annibaliano, Libia, Conca d'Oro, and the branch's new terminus at Jonio, opened on 21 April 2015).
+In 1990, Line B was modernized and extended from Termini eastward to Rebibbia.
+On 13 June 2012, a new spur known as B1 opened from Bologna to Conca d'Oro.
+This branch was further extended to its current terminus at Jonio on 21 April 2015.

-Line B has 26 stations with terminuses at Rebibbia, Jonio and Laurentina (just east of EUR).
+On 16 December 2025, a major connection to the network was established when Line C was extended to Colosseo, turning the station into a key interchange hub.